jschneider23/FullStackDemo/README.md

 * **"Market At A Glance..."** cards that shows automatically updating market information for the **Dow Jones Industrial Average**, **S&P 500**, and **NASDAQ Composite**
 * **Stock/Index Direct Lookup By Symbol**
 * **Stock/Index Search By Name** with a results table of up to 50 entries and smart redirection to a direct match
+	* **Direct Profile Links** in the results table open a symbol's profile modal with one click
 * **Stock/Index Quote & Profile Bootstrap Modal** containing quotes, interactive candlestick charts with the ability to show different time periods, and various information about the symbol

 #### Options Page
-* stuff
-	* sub stuff
-		* sub sub stuff
-			* more sub
+* **Options Chain Lookup for Any Optionable Symbol** that loads in Bootstrap modal
+* **Intuitive Collapsable Card Accordian Option Chain Display** grouped by expiration date with number of contracts per date shown
+* **Support for Several Filters to Specify Desired Option Chains**:
+	* *Contract Type, Max # of Strikes, Exact Strike, Range, Expiration Range, Expiration Month, and Standard/Non-Standard Contracts...*
+	* *OR enter a symbol and search with default settings right away!*

 #### Movers Page
-* features here
-	* subfeatures here
+* **Top 10 Movers** for the **Dow Jones Industrial Average**, **S&P 500**, and **NASDAQ Composite**
+* **Movers Tables Quickly Toggalable by Change in % and $** by preloading both types of tables for both directions of each index
+* **Quick Direct Profile Links** on the symbol and name of every movers table entry to **open its profile modal** right from the Movers page

 ### What challenges did I face and how did I overcome them or deal with them?

 #### COVID-19 Pandemic
 The largest problem I faced wasn't an issue with code, development, or a bug: it was the **COVID-19 Pandemic**.
 The pandemic has hit everyone hard and differently, whether we or a loved one has actually contracted it or not.
-While I have been fortunate so far as to not contract it myself, the pandemic has certainly **impacted my mental health and capacity noticeably**, and also has had me worried about family members and relatives who are at risk.
-While the manner in which it has affected these things is a private matter, it certainly had the largest impact on this project out of any of the challenges I faced.
+While I have been fortunate so far as to not contract it myself, the pandemic has certainly **impacted my mental health**, and also has had me quite worried about family members and relatives who are at risk.
+While the manner in which it has affected these things is a private matter, it definitely had the largest burden on this project out of any of the challenges I faced.
 Despite the difficulty the situation posed for me, I saw this project idea as an **opportunity to not only recover from the impacts of the pandemic, but also to grow as a developer** due to the less-than-desired conditions that can frequently come up during development on a larger scale.
 I was able to push through this adveristy with **dedication and persistance** to **achieve the purposes and goals I set** for this project and present it to anyone who may be interested.

 #### Unexpected TDA Options Chain API Parameter/Filter Interaction
 The next largest issue I faced was **undocumented and unexpected functionality when requesting TD Ameritrade's Option Chains API** that I needed to handle on my end to **fulfill expected and desired implementation and functionality**.
 You can read more about this specific API [here](https://developer.tdameritrade.com/option-chains/apis/get/marketdata/chains).